molgenis/molgenis-service-armadillo/README.md

 To spin up your own server on a laptop, you can run `docker-compose up` in the docker folder.
 * Armadillo service
-* RServer
+* R Server
-* MinIO server
+* File server

+Alternatively for kubernetes deployments look at the [helm chart](https://github.com/molgenis/molgenis-ops-helm/tree/master/charts/molgenis-armadillo).
-Or look at the helm chart.
+Or for virtual server deployment look at the [ansible playbook](https://galaxy.ansible.com/molgenis/armadillo)